Sir Walter Raleigh's American colonies

 Around 1589, Raleigh planted the potato, described as the "Openhauk" by Hariot, in his garden at Myrtle Grove, Youghal, near Cork.

-On a Web page about the potato it says "The ancient Incas were cultivating this humble tuber thousands of years ago.
+On a whole host of web sites, they say about the potato "The ancient Incas were cultivating this humble tuber thousands of years ago.
 The potato was not readily accepted in Europe, however, because it was known to be a member of the nightshade family (as are the tomato and eggplant) and therefore thought to be poisonous.
 In the 16th century, Sir Walter Raleigh was instrumental in debunking the poisonous potato superstition when he planted them on property he owned in Ireland."

 |* against the title means that we have a copy|